hamzaqassoud/Neural_Network_Filtering/README.md

 noMatchShort = Dataset => The input text is both shorter and completely different from the keywords. realData = Dataset5 => The input text represents actual screen capture ocr results.

-The attached database contains the filtering results (execution time and accuracy-related results) of 14 different string comparison algorithms described in the paper entitled "Dropping irrelevant neural network classifier input: A fast method for comparing string lists".
+The attached database contains the filtering results (execution time and accuracy-related results) of 14 different string comparison algorithms described in the paper entitled "Filtering noisy text to accelerate classification".
 [LINK]